hexaflex-zz/svm/README.md

 * __docs__: Contains text files with documentation for various components.
 * __testdata__: Contains sample SVM source code and some other testing things.

+## Lisence

+Unless otherwise stated, this project and its contents are provided under a 3-Clause BSD lisence.
+Refer to the LICENSE file for its contents.